kgarayev/operational/README.md

 ### Additional/Prospective Features

-- getting original column data and storing in state (or abstract away the data extraction)
-- using redux toolkit
-- better UI (buttons in cells etc.)
-- abstracting the functions out in separate modules and importing
+- Enhanced UI: Improve the user interface by adding buttons within table cells or providing more intuitive controls for formula input.
-- some minor UI issues (empty formula unless the formula column button is clicked)
+- Formula Input Enhancements: Address minor UI issues, such as ensuring the formula input is not empty unless the formula column button is clicked.
-- add a title for additional results columns
+- Results Column Title: Add a title for additional results columns to provide clarity and context to users.

 ### Opportunities for Improvement

-- getting original column data and storing in state (or abstract away the data extraction)
+- Storing Original Column Data: To enhance performance and flexibility, consider storing the original column data in the component's state or abstracting away the data extraction process.
-- using redux toolkit
-- better UI (buttons in cells etc.)
+- State Management: Implement a state management solution like Redux Toolkit to manage the component's state more efficiently, especially when dealing with complex data manipulation.
-- abstracting the functions out in separate modules and importing
+- Modular Code: Consider abstracting the functions into separate modules and importing them to improve code organization and maintainability.
-- some minor UI issues (empty formula unless the formula column button is clicked)
-- add a title for additional results columns

 -----------